Ask Slashdot: What's a Practical Response To the Equifax Breach? - Slashdot

 Re: The only correct response...
 (Score:1)

-Basically everyone is affected (Score:3)
+Basically everyone is affected (Score:4, Insightful)

 I am not being defeatist, this will cause necessary change in the entire industry.